Erianafranky/classic-arcade-game/README.md

 - There are five lives.
 Each time you collide with a bug a life is lost.
 - If you loose all five lives, the game ends.

+##  Play
+You can play the game here https://erianafranky.github.io/classic-arcade-game/

 ## How I created the project
 I built the project using javascript object oriented programming, HTML5 and CSS.